bashdot/bashdot/README.md

 ## Frequently Asked Questions

-**Q:** What if I have secrets or other private information to install in my dotfile?
+**Q:** How do I set secrets or private information in my dotfiles?

-**A:** Never check in sensitive information in your dotfiles.
-To remove sensitive information, create a bashdot template and replace sensitive information with variables.
-This will the sensitive information to be provided during installation.
+**A:** Never store sensitive information in your dotfiles.
+To remove sensitive information, create a bashdot [template](https://github.com/bashdot/bashdot#templates) and replace sensitive information with variables.
+This will prompt for the sensitive information to be provided when you run bashdot install.

+**Q:** How do I manage directories with bashdot, when only some of the contents, of that directory, should be in source control?
+For example **.config** or **.ssh**?

+**A:** Bashdot does not provide any functionality past symlinking into the top level of home directory.
+To manage the contents of any directories symlinked by bashdot, we recommend you add the directory and then ignore the appropriate files from your source control (For example with [**.gitignore**](https://git-scm.com/docs/gitignore)).

 **Q:** How can I share my bashdot profiles?